-Close and re-open DNSTAP output files. rndc dnstap -reopen allows the output file to be renamed externally, so that named can truncate and re-open it. rndc dnstap -roll causes the output file to be rolled automatically, similar to log files; the most recent output file has ".0" appended to its name; the previous most recent output file is moved to ".1", and so on.
+Close and re-open DNSTAP output files. rndc dnstap -reopen allows the output file to be renamed externally, then re-opened. rndc dnstap -roll causes the output file to be rolled automatically, similar to log files; the most recent output file has ".0" appended to its name; the previous most recent output file is moved to ".1", and so on.
 If number is specified, then the number of backup log files is limited to that number.